 For example, here is the Hilton Garden Inn in Bali…

 This is an incredible rate, and I would be able to stay 20 nights for only 100,000 points.
 And to top that off, I would get 4 free nights because Hilton gives folks with elite status (comes automatically with the AMEX Hilton Ascend) the 5th consecutive award night free.

 I earned over 500,000 Hilton points from a few Hilton American Express credit card bonuses, so these are going to come in really handy while we are traveling.

 Also, I was very recently approved for the U.S. Bank Altitude™ Reserve Visa Infinite® Card (you can read our full review here), and I will be earning ~$950 in travel after completing the minimum spending requirement ($4,500 on purchases in the first 90 days of account opening).
 I figure I will be using these points as our “exit” flight out of the US.

 Lastly, sometime during our travels, we will be taking our bucket list flight in Singapore Suites.
-We’ll use the AMEX Membership Rewards points we’ve stockpiled from signing-up for credit cards like The Platinum Card® from American Express and the American Express® Gold Card and meeting minimum spend requirements.
+We’ll use the AMEX Membership Rewards points we’ve stockpiled from applying for credit cards like The Platinum Card® from American Express and the American Express® Gold Card and meeting minimum spend requirements.

 I’m sure as our travels develop, we will be earning and burning points and miles to keep our wanderlust alive.

 If it weren’t for points & miles, we would have not been able to travel to the extent that we have.
 Now, we are going to take our travel to a full-time basis, and points & miles will only become more vital in our success.

 Have you ever done something this radical when it comes to travel?
 Let’s hear it in the comments!
 And subscribe to our newsletter for more travel tips and inspiration: